Saskatchewan Highway 2: Veterans Memorial Highway

+Veterans Memorial Highway is the official name of Highway 2 between Moose Jaw and Prince Albert.
 As a tribute to Saskatchewan veterans, Premier Lorne Calvert, Highways and Transportation Minister Eldon Lautermilch and Past Provincial President of the Royal Canadian Legion, Saskatchewan Command, John Henderson together unveiled the new highway sign on November 10, 2005.
-The ceremony was held during veteran's week, November 5–11th, and also commemorates The Year of the Veteran, 2005.
-The highway designation coincides with Veterans Week (November 5–11) and was one of several significant honours bestowed to veterans in 2005, The Year of the Veteran.
+The ceremony was held during veteran's week, November 5–11.
 The Year of the Veteran commemorates the 60th Anniversary of the end of the World War II.
 The Royal Canadian Legion, Saskatchewan Command and Saskatchewan Remembers Committee came together to select this particular highway of Saskatchewan because of the history of a military presence along the route.
-Royal Canadian Legion branches are located at Moose Jaw, Penance - Holdfast, Young - Zelma, Watrous, Simpson, and Prince Albert.
-A military history museum is located at the Watrous, as well military memorabilia is held at Prince Albert Royal Canadian Legion branch.
-Moose Jaw Royal Canadian Air Force RCAF and 15 Wing military base is located 5.5 km south-southwest of Moose Jaw.